fritzone/lxf-demologia/README.md

 # lxf-demologia

-Will contain the code for the upcoming series for LXF: Demologia
+The repository contains the code for the demoscene series for Linux Format.

+Part 1: An introduction to the demoscene, quick SDL tutorial, basic notions concerning graphics.